Will Still rose to prominence during his time at Stade Reims when he took the team on a 19-game unbeaten run in all competitions.

 Despite his success at Lierse, his tenure ended curiously on December 2, 2017, after he led the team to a 2-0 victory over Westerlo.

-Further inquiries uncovered that his dismissal resulted from not having the mandatory “UEFA A-level coach” degree required to remain in charge for more than 60 days in the Belgian Division.
+Further inquiries revealed that his dismissal resulted from not holding the mandatory “UEFA A-level coach” degree, which is required to remain in charge for more than 60 days in the Belgian Division.

 However, despite leading the team to a 9th-place finish in the 2020-2021 season, Beerschot’s owners decided to hire Peter Maes as a more experienced coach for the next season.